lockss/lockss-rtd-portal/docs/migration/configuring2.rst

          If you are doing a :ref:`New-Host Migration`:

          a.
-Copy the LOCKSS 1.x configuration file from :file:`/etc/lockss/config.dat` on your LOCKSS 1.x host to some file path on your LOCKSS 2.x host, symbolically represented as :samp:`{/path/to/lockss1_config_file.dat}`.
+Copy the LOCKSS 1.x configuration file from :file:`/etc/lockss/config.dat` on your LOCKSS 1.x host to some file path on your LOCKSS 2.x host, symbolically represented here as :samp:`{/path/to/lockss1_config_file.dat}`.
 Although you can use any path on your LOCKSS 2.x host, we recommend :file:`/tmp/v1config.dat`.

             For example, you might use :program:`scp` on your LOCKSS 1.x host: